Alicia Vikander in The Danish Girl. Photo: Universal Pictures

 Spearheaded by the visionary giant Ingmar Bergman and the internationally renowned Lasse Hallström, it is first and foremost the directors who are steering Swedish film into new genres – and in the process leaving their own personal mark.
 Trends point less towards social conformity and a sense of order, and more towards expressiveness and reduced respect for authority.

 After the success of Easy Money (Snabba Cash) in 2010, Daniel Espinosa turned to directing international productions such as Safe House (2012) and Child 44 (2015).
-He is next set to direct a classic Swedish story, The Emigrants (Utvandrarna), based on a novel by Vilhelm Moberg about a family leaving Sweden for the US in the 19th century.
+In 2017, his sci-fi thriller flick Life, starring Jake Gyllenhaal and Ryan Reynolds, was released.
+Espinosa is next set to direct a classic Swedish story, The Emigrants (Utvandrarna), based on a novel by Vilhelm Moberg about a family leaving Sweden for the US in the 19th century.

-Ruben Östlund is a writer-director who made his feature debut in 2004 followed by two prizewinning fictional shorts and the feature Play (2011) – which won the Nordic Council Film Prize, along with the Best Director Award at the Tokyo Film Festival and Coup de Coeur in Cannes.
+Ruben Östlund is perhaps Sweden’s most acclaimed director at the moment.
+He made his feature debut in 2004 followed by two prizewinning fictional shorts and the feature Play (2011) – which won the Nordic Council Film Prize, along with the Best Director Award at the Tokyo Film Festival and Coup de Coeur in Cannes.
 Force Majeure (Turist, 2014) won the Jury Prize of Un Certain Regard at Cannes 2014.
-He is currently working on The Square, a feature film with utopian undertones about shared responsibilities.
-As in his previous work, there will be plenty of room for both the serious and the comedic.
+In 2017 his feature The Square — a film with utopian undertones about shared responsibilities starring Dominic West and Elisabeth Moss — won the Palme D’Or in Cannes.
+His films often mix serious with comedic.

 Lisa Aschan directed her first feature film in 2011.
 She Monkeys (Apflickorna), about two competitive adolescent girls, won Swedish film prizes as well as Best Narrative Feature at the Tribeca Film Festival and a Crystal Bear in Berlin.
 Her follow-up, White People (Det vita folket, 2015), about people waiting in a prison-like environment to be deported, was nominated for five Guldbagge Awards.